knative/test-infra/scripts/README.md

 ### Sample end-to-end test script

 This script will test that the latest Knative Serving nightly release works.
-It defines a special flag (`--dont-wait-for-knative`) that causes the script not to wait for Knative Serving to be up before running the tests.
+It defines a special flag (`--no-knative-wait`) that causes the script not to wait for Knative Serving to be up before running the tests.

 ```bash